-Bastille Day Concerts, Fireworks and the Firemen’s Balls – Paris:
+Bastille Day Parade, Concerts, Fireworks and the Firemen’s Balls – Paris:

 The Bastille Day celebrations in Paris is one of the largest events in the French calendar.
 On July 14th, the Fête Nationale celebrations kick off with a huge military parade on the Champs-Elysées, followed by a flypast with the tricolour by the French Air Force.
 In the evening, visitors can look forward to fireworks, firemen’s balls and concerts and parties.

 If you’re in Paris on July 14, here is a taste of events for the grand Fête Nationale celebrations.

 Since 1880, the July 14th celebration has always kicked off with the traditional military parade.
 The parade starts at the Place de l’Étoile and makes its way down the Avenue des Champs-Élysées to the Place de la Concorde where the soldiers salute the President of the Republic, senior authorities of the State, the diplomatic corps and some foreign leaders.

 From 9:10 a.m.

 - The troops assemble at the Place de l’Étoile for the military inspection.